MichaelJMerritt/Portfolio/README.md

 ![Image of RB Level Summary](https://michaeljmerritt.github.io/Portfolio/Images/FFB02.jpg)

-In this case, if I were to need to add a player to cover a bye week or an injury I see that Latavious Murray has a sizeable contribution to the Buffalo rushing offense without having huge numbers.
-This could mean that he's not been added to another team's roster and might be available to me in case of an emergency.
-By selecting him in the visual I can see exactly what his percent contribution is for each scoring category:
+In this case, if I were to need to add a player to cover a bye week or an injury I see that while Latavious Murray has had a sizeable contribution to the Buffalo rushing offense.
+By selecting him in the visual I can see exactly what his percent contribution is for each scoring category.
+At this point I can see that his usage has dropped considerably as the season has progressed.
+It would be a risk to add him at this point.

 ![Image of Individual Level Summary](https://michaeljmerritt.github.io/Portfolio/Images/FFB03.jpg)